 While every compensation model has some drawbacks, we believe there are several benefits to hiring a fee-only investment advisor including:

 - Reduce conflicts of interest

 - Know exactly what you are paying without wondering “How much is my financial advisor REALLY making?“

 - Reduce your total overall costs.
 Since we are paid the same, regardless of our recommendations, you can be confident that we are working hard to find the lowest cost investment options.
 Keeping your costs low may improve your overall returns.

 - Reduce (or eliminate) insurance premiums.
 While many of us don’t like paying for insurance, sometimes it’s part of a smart financial plan.
 In these cases, we leverage our partnerships with specialized insurance consultants who provide our clients with reduced premium insurance products.

-Where can I learn more about fee-only advisors?
+Where can I learn more?

 We always recommend that you do your research before hiring a financial advisor.
 Here is a list of great resources to help you get started: